technofocus-pte/amlmlopsdepth/Lab 8/Lab 8.md

     ![A screenshot of a computer Description automatically generated](./media/image28.png)

-6. Once the flow is successful, move to the next step.
+6. Once the flow is successful, move to the next cell in the Notebook.

 ## Exercise 6: Review generated QA data